Symmetric Finite-Time Preparation of Cluster States via Quantum Pumps

-In this paper, we present a method to get around the above argument.
+In this Letter, we present a method to get around the above argument.
 Our motivation can be traced back to the seminal work of Thouless \cite{Thouless83}, where an evolution of a 1D system under a symmetric Hamiltonian leaves the bulk invariant after a certain period of time, but can ``pump" quantized amounts of charge from one boundary to another.
-More recently, higher dimensional generalizations of such a construction have been realized in the field of Floquet SPTs \cite{ElseNayak2016,vonKeyserlingkSondhi2016,PotterMorimotoVishwanath16,RoyHarper2017}, where in fact entire (stationary) phases of matter in one lower dimension can be pumped to the boundary under a finite time evolution while leaving the bulk invariant.
-Applying this concept, we are able to start with a product state and evolve the system with a Hamiltonian which respects the global(subsystem) symmetry of a 2D(3D) system in such a way that after a fixed finite time --independent of the system size--, a 1D(2D) cluster state is created on the boundary, completely uncoupled from the bulk (Fig. \ref{fig:1pump}).
+More recently, higher dimensional generalizations of such a construction have been realized in the field of Floquet SPT phases \cite{ElseNayak2016,vonKeyserlingkSondhi2016,PotterMorimotoVishwanath16,RoyHarper2017,HsinKapustinThorngren20,pivot}, where in fact entire (stationary) phases of matter in one lower dimension can be pumped to the boundary under a finite time evolution while leaving the bulk invariant.
+Applying this concept, we are able to start with a product state and evolve the system with a Hamiltonian which respects the global(subsystem) symmetry of a 2D(3D) system in such a way that after a fixed finite time --independent of the system size-- a 1D(2D) cluster state is created on the boundary, completely uncoupled from the bulk (Fig. \ref{fig:1pump}).
 To summarize, the previous no-go argument only holds when the cluster state is assumed to live strictly in the dimension of the defining lattice.
-Because of additional ancillas coming from the extra dimension of the bulk, the constraint is lifted, and we are able to prepare cluster states both symmetrically and in finite time.
+Because of additional ancillae coming from the extra dimension of the bulk, the constraint is lifted, and we are able to prepare cluster states both symmetrically and in finite time.

 With this setup, we can now take full advantage of the universality of the entire phase.
 Conceptually, as long as the driving Hamiltonian is modified by any small perturbation that preserves the symmetry, the entangled state on the boundary would still be symmetric and belongs to the same phase as the cluster state.
 It is therefore still a universal resource state.
-More realistically, it is possible that symmetric perturbations to the Hamiltonian leaves the boundary state coupled to the bulk after the evolution, but we further demonstrate that by performing projective measurements and post-selection, we can recover a completely decoupled boundary resource state.
-Furthermore, a successful preparation is almost guaranteed as long as the perturbations are much smaller than $N^{-1/2}$ where $N$ is the number of sites on the boundary, i.e., the size of the cluster state.
+More realistically, it is possible that symmetric perturbations to the Hamiltonian leave the boundary state coupled to the bulk after the evolution, but we further demonstrate that by performing measurements and feed-forward correction, we can recover a completely decoupled boundary resource state.